Equal rank local theta correspondence as a strong Morita equivalence: Introduction

 \end{corollary}

 The inner products $\prescript{}{G}{\langle {\cdot},{\cdot} \rangle}$ and $\langle {\cdot},{\cdot} \rangle\subrangle{H}$ span ideals in the Schwartz algebras of $G$ and $H$ respectively and the above result explicitly relates the two characters when they are restricted to these ideals.
 To extend the above transfer formula beyond these ideals, various convergence issues in the theory of operators on Hilbert $C^*$-modules need to be addressed.
-This is subject of further research.
+We do not pursue this.\footnote{In the case of the ortho-symplectic pair, if one works with $SO(V)$ instead of $O(V)$, it is likely that our construction still goes through and in this case the ideal would be the whole Schwartz algebra of $SO(V)$.}.

 Investigations on the question of how characters of representations relate, if at all, under the theta correspondence go back to the late 1980s.
 Notably, Przebinda studied the stable range case\footnote{He also proposed an explicit formula which is conjectured to hold beyond the stable range case.} over the reals (e.g. \cite{Przebinda-91, Przebinda-00}).
 For a more recent result in this direction, see \cite{Merino-20} which treats real cases in which one group is compact and \cite{Loke-Przebinda-22} which adapts earlier works of Przebinda to the non-archimedean stable range setting.
-Our result in the non-archimedean equal rank case has been recently announced by Wee Teck Gan \cite{Gan-20, Gan-21}.
-While his proof seems different than ours, it can be said that it philosophically agrees with ours in that matrix coefficients of the oscillator representation play a central role.
+Our result in the non-archimedean equal rank case has been announced by Wee Teck Gan in a few talks in the recent years (see \cite{Gan-20, Gan-21}).
+Gan's proof seems to be different from ours, although both make essential use of matrix coefficients.
+Our proof is a simple and direct consequence of the Hilbert $C^*$-module point of view that we take in this paper.